 Our scholarship funds annually assist local high school seniors in their pursuit of higher education and training.
 Several special scholarships are also available.

 You may establish a named fund with the Foundation either during your lifetime or through your estate plan.
 Many options are available to donors to begin their fund.

 The Foundation is now accepting applications for the 2021 annual Community Grants program.

 Grants are awarded in the fields of education, social services, physical and mental health, safe and positive living environments, natural resources, and the arts.
 Nonprofit organizations located in or serving Ottawa County are invited to submit a request for grant funding.
 Grants are made possible from several unrestricted Funds held by the Foundation.

 Interested organizations are encouraged to submit their application via our new online portal.
 More information on using the online application system is available on the Grants page.
-Applicants may alternatively download the Guidelines for Grant Seekers and Forms located on the Grants page and submit their application by mail.
+Applicants may alternatively download the Guidelines for Grant Seekers located on the Grants page and submit their application by mail.

 Thanks to significant support from the Burton D. Morgan Foundation, the Ottawa County Community Foundation is proud to collaborate with the Ottawa County Improvement Corporation to bring the Regional Incubator for Sustainability and Entrepreneurship (RISE) Program’s Small Business Innovation Grant to Ottawa County.